stuartdd/webServerBase/README.md

 serverInstance.ListenAndServeOnPort(8080)
 ```

+## Config Package

+This reads a JSON file in to a structure that is then used to configure the server and the logger.
+However it is not a dependency of either.

+If you design the structure to contain the exact parameters required to configure the server and logger then your 'main' can load the configuration data from a JSON file (or any other type of file) and pass the componentes (values) contained in that structure in to the server and logger methods.

+See **webServerExample.go** for an example.

 ## Logger Configuration

 The logger (package "logger") is a wrapper for the Go 'log' package.
-This package manages to writes to all logs.
+This package manages writes to all logs.
 The logger wrapper adds functionality to the standard go package.

 The function **CreateLogWithFilenameAndAppID** is used to create the logger data structure.
 It does NOT return a reference to this data structure as the logger is a singleton and simply requires initialiasation.